trexx/docker-static-sqlite3/README.md

 # docker-vaultwarden-backup

-A simple Alpine based docker image with sqlite3 to run online backups against the vaultwarden database as part of a Kubernetes cronjob.
+A simple Alpine based docker image with sqlite3 to run online backups against the vaultwarden database as part of a Kubernetes CronJob.

 ## Todo
 Investigate statically compiling sqlite3 to further reduce container image footprint.

 ## Kubernetes Cronjob Example
 After the Cronjob, you can run another backup job to ship the PVC to a Restic repository.